+All manuscripts are subject to peer review and are expected to meet the standards of academic excellence.
+If approved by the editor, submissions will be considered by peer reviewers, whose identities will remain anonymous to the authors.
 Our Research Integrity team will occasionally seek advice outside standard peer review, for example, on submissions with serious ethical, security, biosecurity, or societal implications.
 We may consult experts and the academic editor before deciding on appropriate actions, including but not limited to: recruiting reviewers with specific expertise, assessment by additional editors, and declining to further consider a submission.

 In order to ensure sufficient diversity within the authorship of the journal, authors will be limited to having two manuscripts under review at any point in time.
 If an author already has two manuscripts under review in the journal, they will need to wait until the review process of at least one of these manuscripts is complete before submitting another manuscript for consideration.
 This policy does not apply to Editorials or other non-peer reviewed manuscript types.

 Units of measurement should be presented simply and concisely using the International System of Units (SI).

 The journal will consider the following article types: